 - Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-Otherwise, the child or front seat occupant(s) may be killed or seriously injured in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the rear right seat.
+This can cause death or serious injury to a child and front passenger in case of a sudden braking or a collision. - If your driving position is not satisfactory, install the child restraint system on the rear right seat.

-1. Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
+Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
 Keep the lap portion of the belt tight.

-- After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent your child from properly latching the tab and buckle. - If the seat belt does not function normally, it cannot protect your child from death or serious injury.
+- After inserting the tab, make sure that the tab and buckle are locked, and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, it cannot protect your child from injury.
 Contact your Toyota dealer immediately.
-Do not install the child restraint system on the seat until the seat belt is fixed.
+Do not use the child restraint system until the seat belt is fixed.

-2. Fully extend the shoulder belt to put it in the lock mode.
-When the belt is then retracted even slightly, it cannot be extended.
+Fully extend the shoulder belt to put it in the lock mode.
+When the belt is then retracted slightly, it cannot be extended.